MedVisBonn/MedVisBonn.github.io/index.md

 3. F1-score (frame-wise)
 4. Precision-Recall area under curve (PR AUC)

-Afterwards we will calculate a point-based significance ranking to establish the challenge winner, using the approach outlind in the recommed best practices by Maier-Hein et al [^7].
+Afterwards we will calculate a point-based significance ranking to establish the challenge winner, using the approach outlind in the recommed best practices by Maier-Hein et al [^7]:

+All metrics are calculated for each case and averaged across all cases in the validation or test set.
+We will adopt a point-based ranking method supported by statistical analysis for robustness.
+We choose the significance level α = 5%.
+For each metric m_k, k = 1, ..., o:
+1. Determine performance m of each algorithm for each test case
+2. Perform all pairwise comparisons between algorithms with the values using Wilcoxon signed rank test (with α)
+3. Determine a significance score which equals the number of algorithms performing significantly worse than the current algorithm according to the test
+4. Compute the ranking (shared ranks possible) based on the scores (1 to n) with the highest score corresponds to the best algorithm(s) (rank 1)
+The final ranking over all metrics is computed by aggregating the significance scores over all metrics by the mean

 ## Organizers